Flindersia xanthoxyla

+Description

-DescriptionFlindersia xanthoxyla is a tree that typically grows to a height of 40–45 m with a trunk diameter of 90 cm.
+Flindersia xanthoxyla is a tree that typically grows to a height of 40–45 m with a trunk diameter of 90 cm.
 The trunk is cylindrical and straight with grey or brownish grey bark.
 The bark features vertical fissures, and is shed in small flakes.
 The smaller branches show distinct leaf scars, with star-shaped hairs on new growth.
 The leaves are pinnate, 110–320 mm long and arranged in opposite pairs with seven to eleven egg-shaped to elliptical leaflets.
 The leaflets are mostly 40–130 mm long and 10–32 mm wide, the side leaflets sessile or on a petiolule up to 6 mm long and the end leaflet on a petiolule 8–28 mm long.
 The leaflets are bright green above, paler below.
 The flowers are arranged in panicles in leaf axils or on the ends of branchlets and are 170–250 mm long.
 The sepals are about 1 mm long and the petals yellow or pale yellow, 4–4.5 mm long.
 Flowering occurs from October to February and the fruit is a woody capsule 65–110 mm long, studded with rough points up to 4 mm long.
 At maturity it separates into five valves, releasing winged seeds 33–50 mm long.